gdivegas/intro-to-ruby/_posts/1000-01-31-twitter-project-part-4-extensions.markdown

 <h2>Try it: Auto Reply</h2>

 <p>
   Create a program that auto-replies to tweets containing a certain set of hashtags.
-For example, if I run the program with the hashtags #coding and #ruby, it could autoreply "I'm learning how to code at Turing School!"
+For example, if I run the program with the hashtags #coding and #ruby, it could autoreply "I'm learning Ruby with Girl Develop It!"
 If you're stuck, check out <a href="http://stackoverflow.com/questions/28649582/how-to-reply-a-tweet-using-the-twitter-gem">this StackOverflow answer</a>.
 </p>
 </div>